Labidodemas rugosum: Distribution and habitat

-Status
+Labidodemas rugosum is a reef-associated species, and is commonly found embedded in sand underneath stony corals.
+It lives in the eulittoral zone, between 0–5 m underwater.

+Conservation status

-Labidodemas rugosum is uncommon, but widespread throughout the Indo-Pacific, and not widely fished.
+Labidodemas rugosum is uncommon but widespread throughout the Indo-Pacific, and not widely fished throughout its range.
 Due to this, the International Union for Conservation of Nature has assessed the conservation status of this sea cucumber as least concern.